varunchilukuri655/Quantum-Algorithm-for-the-Triangle-Problem/Implemantation-in-Classical-Computing.md

 ### The implementation of the triangle counting algorithm in classical computing involves five main steps.

-1. The first step involves selecting a programming language for implementation.
-In this case, we have selected Python.

-2. The second step involves converting the given graph to an adjacency matrix.
-An adjacency matrix is a square matrix used to represent a finite graph.
-Each row and column represent a vertex, and the matrix element (i,j) represents an edge between vertex i and vertex j.

-3. The third step involves using matrix multiplication to compute the cube of the adjacency matrix.
-The matrix product is computed as A^3 = A * A^2.
-The diagonal elements of the resulting matrix represent the number of triangles that include a given vertex.

-4. The fourth step involves extracting the triangles from the matrix product.
-The algorithm checks for each vertex if a triangle exists or not by looking for a non-zero value in the corresponding position in the matrix.
+The algorithm implemented here takes an input graph in the form of an adjacency matrix and checks for the presence of triangles.
+The algorithm starts by asking the user to input the number of vertices in the graph and whether the vertices are connected or not.

+Next, the adjacency matrix of the graph is created using the user input.
+The algorithm then checks for the presence of triangles in the graph.
+This is done by computing the cube of the adjacency matrix and subtracting the diagonal elements of the resulting matrix.

-5. Finally, the fifth step involves printing the overall triangles in the graph.
+The algorithm then checks each vertex for the presence of triangles and prints out the triangles for each vertex.
+Finally, the algorithm prints out the overall triangles in the graph along with the count of triangles in the graph.

 # Observations:
 ### The interesting observations or insights that our team noticed while implementing the algorithm.